 This guide is based on UK law.
 It was last updated in September 2008.

-We all have ideas, and some ideas are worth exploiting to make money.
-We will not want others to copy these ideas.
-That much is fairly obvious.
-However, ideas cannot be protected as such; only the expression of ideas can be protected.
 Different types of ideas can be protected in different ways, depending on how they are expressed.
 This intellectual output and the protection of it is known as intellectual property, a collective term for different types of asset including copyright, trade marks, patents, design rights and others.
 These assets are intangible, but can be very valuable since they enjoy legal protection.

 There will be a number of intellectual property rights which exist in your website.
 Any logos or branding are likely to be protected by registered trade mark rights or the law of passing off.
 There will also be database rights in any database underlying your website.
 However, most of your website, including the text, design, graphics, data, website layout and any music, broadcasts, software and images on your website, will be protected by copyright.